Reverchon Park

 Reverchon Park is a public park in the Oak Lawn area of Dallas, Texas.
-It was named for Julien Reverchon.
+It was named for the French botanist Julien Reverchon.

 The park lies along Turtle Creek, a tributary of the Trinity River.
 Its main entrance is at Maple Avenue and Turtle Creek Boulevard.

 History

 Built in 1915, Reverchon Park is one of the oldest parks in the city.
 First named Turtle Creek Park, it was renamed Reverchon Park after Julien Reverchon (1837–1905), a botanist and a member of the La Reunion Utopian Community.

 In the 80s and 90s, the park was notoriously crime-ridden, but a rejuvenation project beginning in 1998 helped turn Reverchon into one of Dallas' most successful parks, according to The Dallas Morning News.

-The Southern Methodist University baseball team played at the ballpark from 1977–1980, before the baseball program disbanded after the 1980 season.
+The Southern Methodist University baseball team played at the ballpark from 1977 to 1980, before the baseball program disbanded after the 1980 season.

 Features

 Reverchon Park is 46 acre in area, and offers around 40 leisure and recreational program for citizens, including health screenings, tutoring, athletic leagues, yoga, volleyball, and after-school programs.
 The park also is home to baseball fields, basketball courts, and tennis courts.

 A playground in the park, accessible to children of all abilities, was designed by the Texas Scottish Rite Hospital, the American Academy of Orthopedic Surgeons, and the City of Dallas.

 A section of the Katy Trail, a recreational rail trail, runs adjacent to the park.
 It connects to parks of the Trinity River Project.